bezabu/bb-treasure-hunter/README.md

 Test: Begin the game and press the spacebar and press the dig button in an empty cell.
 Result: The cell is marked as previously dug and a hole appears.
 If it is a treasure location, it is displayed appropriately.

+Check collision detection works correctly

+Test: Begin the game and move the hunter towards a rock.
+Attempt to run through it.
+Result: The hunter will not move through the cell containing the rock.
+A running animation is still displayer

+Check 'perspective' draw order is correct

+Test: Begin the game and move the hunter behind a tree and a rock at various points, from each corner of the map
+Result: The hunter is obscured by trees and rocks that are lower down (and therefore should be 'in front' of the hunter), and a faint overlay of the hunter is displayed in the correct position